Testing with TestClient

 Streaming (chunks and SSE)

 Use async with client.stream(...) when the handler keeps the connection open (chunked body, SSE, live logs).
-Read with await r.body(), async for over r.iter_bytes(), or r.iter_events() for text/event-stream.
-Leaving the async with disconnects that request (w.disconnected becomes true). stream does not follow redirects—use buffered get if you need redirect following.
-Full behavior: Testing — pattern 2.
+Read with await r.body(), async for over r.iter_bytes(), or r.iter_events() for text/event-stream. stream does not follow redirects—inspect Location or use buffered get with follow_redirects.

 python